What you should do

 d.)
 Voice characteristics (calm, nervous, excited, laughing)

-- Listen for background noises; other voices, traffic, airplanes, trains, machinery, music, etc.
+- Listen for background noises such as other voices, traffic, airplanes, trains, machinery, music, etc.

 - Call John Carroll police dispatch at 216.397.1234 immediately after finishing the call.